tensorflow/tensorflow/g3doc/OpDefinitions.md

 ### Operation name

-The operation name is a unique identifier of the operation within MLIR, e.g., `Add` for addition operation.
+The operation name is a unique identifier of the operation within MLIR, e.g., `tf.Add` for addition operation in the TensorFlow dialect.
 This is the equivalent of the mnemonic in assembly language.
 It is used for parsing and printing in the textual format.
 It is also used for pattern matching in graph rewrites.

-The operation name is provided as the first template parameter to the `Op` class.
+The full operation name is composed of the dialect name and the op name, with the former provided via the dialect and the latter provided as the second template parameter to the `Op` class.

 ### Operation documentation